 Known for its flowers that bloom in a single day, Daylily (Hemerocallis spp.) has always been a favorite of many flower growers and gardeners worldwide.
 These attractive reddish-yellow, orange, or yellow flowering plants are often called the perfect perennials for many reasons.

 Dead Nettle is among the most famous wild herbaceous plants and is known for its sweet flowers.
-Originally, Dead Nettle is native to central and northern Europe.
+Originally, The Dead nettle is a perennial grass of 30-50 cm in height.
+It is native to Europe, China, Korea, and Japan.
 The most popular variety of dead Nettle has white flowers, but those with reddish and yellowish flowers.

 Delphinium is a famous ornamental plant that adds height and a pop of color to commercial and home gardens.
 Usually, its flowers come in gorgeous shades of blue and purple.
 Still, other cultivars showcase more yellow, red, white, or pink.